lucanest/Phyloformer/README.md

 ## Usage

 ## Tests and benchmarking
-The data simulated using seq-gen is available at:
+The data simulated using Seq-Gen is available at:

 - PAM model: [https://plmbox.math.cnrs.fr/f/f5a2ed2667a841cba6f0/](https://plmbox.math.cnrs.fr/f/f5a2ed2667a841cba6f0/)
 - WAG model: [https://plmbox.math.cnrs.fr/f/834248a35ba64752a6a4/](https://plmbox.math.cnrs.fr/f/834248a35ba64752a6a4/)